oracle/node-oracledb/doc/api.md

 `MAX_STRING_SIZE` has a value of `EXTENDED`.
 In this case the limit is 32767 bytes.

 When binding Oracle LOBs as `oracledb.STRING` or `oracledb.BUFFER`, the value of `maxSize` can be much larger, see the limits in [LOB Bind Parameters](#lobbinds).

+When binding to get a UROWID value from the database, note that UROWIDs can take up to 5267 bytes when fetched from the database so `maxSize` should be set to at least this value.

 Note `oracledb.CURSOR` bind variables can be used only for PL/SQL OUT binds.